 Chicken Enchilada Soup

-This super flavorful Chicken Enchilada Soup is made with tender chicken breast, lots of spices, and a tangy homemade enchilada sauce.
+This super flavorful Chicken Enchilada Soup features tender chicken breasts, lots of spices, and a tangy homemade enchilada sauce that cooks alongside the other soup ingredients.

 Overhead view of Chicken Enchilada Soup in a white bowl with a black spoon on the side.